-The winter deep sky targets in Orion are arguably the best of the Northern Hemisphere.
+The winter deep-sky targets in the Orion constellation are arguably the best of the Northern Hemisphere.

 With my recent addition of a modified Canon T3i and 12nm ha filter, I am anxious to capture these nebulae in a new way.
 I’ll tell you my top 3 winter deep sky objects further down this post.

 The very first AstroBackyard newsletter was sent out last week.
 This newsletter covers my latest images, processing tips, tutorials, and more.
 Please subscribe to the mailing list today, and receive my latest DSLR astrophotography information!
 E-mails are currently delivered about once or twice per month.